Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 Recognizing critical self-talk is the first step to breaking free

-Becoming our own inner saboteur often stems from childhood experiences, societal pressures, or traumatic events.
-Self-sabotage occurs when we actively or passively take steps to prevent ourselves from reaching our goals.
-It’s a paradoxical behavior where we become our own worst enemy, undermining our success and happiness.
+Becoming our own inner antagonist often stems from childhood experiences, societal pressures, or traumatic events.
+Self-defeat occurs when we actively or passively take steps to prevent ourselves from reaching our goals.
+It’s a paradoxical sabotaging behavior where we become our own the neuroscience behind self-sabotage patterns, subverting our success and happiness.
 But why would anyone do this to themselves?

 The Neuroscience Behind Our Self-Destructive Tendencies